Ceará gnateater

-The Ceará gnateater or Caatinga gnateater (Conopophaga cearae) is a passerine bird of the gnateater family, Conopophagidae.
+The Ceará Gnateater or Caatinga Gnateater (Conopophaga cearae) is a passerine bird of the gnateater family, Conopophagidae.
 It is found in forest understory and bushes in northeastern Brazil.

-The Ceara gnateater is locally called "cupadente", or "spitter" in Portuguese due to the sound it produces when it vocalizes.
+The Ceara Gnateater is locally called "chupa-dente", or "tooth-sucker" in Portuguese due to the sound it produces when it vocalizes.

 Appearance

-They are about 11.5 to 14 cm (4.5 to 5.5 in) long.
+They are about 11.5 to 14 cm (4.5 to 5.5 in) long and weigh on average 24.5g (0.86 oz).

-The Ceará gnateater used to be considered a subspecies of the rufous gnateater (Conopophaga lineata), but recent evidence shows they are distinct species.
-Although there are no apparent differences in the vocalizations between these species, genetic analysis shows the distinction between the two.
-They also differ slightly in appearance.
-Ceará gnateaters are a paler apricot color when compared to the dirty orange of the rufous gnateater.
-They also lack a white breast patch, and have a brighter crown and shorter tail than the rufous gnatcatcher does.
+The Ceará Gnateater used to be considered a subspecies of the Rufous Gnateater (Conopophaga lineata), but genetic evidence showed they are distinct species.
+They were split into two different independent taxa in 2015.
+The vocalization of the two species is similar, but the Ceara Gnateater has a lower-pitched song that is slightly slower than that of the Rufous Gnateater.
+They are also different in appearance.
+Ceará Gnateaters have a more vivid orange or apricot color with a white belly patch and a bight eye line, while Rufous Gnateaters have a dirty orange to brown color with a light grey belly and a duller grey eye line.

 Distribution and habitat

-Ceará gnateaters are endemic to a small region in northeastern Brazil with upland evergreen forest.
+Ceará Gnateaters are endemic to a small region in northeastern Brazil in isolated patches of Atlantic Forest in higher elevations.
 They can be found in these Brazilian states: Ceará, Pernambuco, Paraíba, Rio Grande Do Norte, and Alagoas.
 They are predominantly found in dense understory where they nest and forage.

 Diet

-As their name would imply, Ceara gnateaters are insectivores.
-They dominate the understory and forage close to the forest floor either under leaf litter or just above the ground.
+As their name would imply, Ceara Gnateaters are insectivores.
+They dominate the understory and forage close to the forest floor usually perching in vertical branches.
 Once prey is captured, such as small arthropods or beetles, they head to the safety of dense underbrush.
-They prefer to forage alone or with their mate and tend to avoid larger groups.
-This behavior of group avoidance is not well explained.
+They forage alone or with their mate.
+While their territories are generally small, Ceara Gnateaters do not mix with other groups to forage, a behavior observed in all other species of the family Conopophagidae.